SteMak/be_positive_public/README.md

 - `frontend` written on vanilla-js using [parcel](https://parceljs.org) to import npm modules
 - `server_side` written on Go

-The main goal of `server_side` is to absorb data from `contract` and process it to `frontend` in order to make site quicker, don't take fee from users and pin images to ipfs
+The main goal of `server_side` is to absorb data from `contract` and process it to `frontend` in order to make site quicker, don't take fee from users and pin images to IPFS

 ### Developing contract
 Download dependencies
 ```sh
 yarn
 ```
-Change `contract/lib.rs` as you need and then call
+Change `contract/src/lib.rs` as you need and then call
 ```sh
 yarn deploy:debug
 ```